GulamJilani5/system-design/src/typeofsystems/integrationpattern/loadbalancer.md

   │   Service B Instance (e.g., B1)   │
   └──────────────────────────────┘
 - 🧠 Routing logic is inside the client — no external proxy or load balancer.
+- `Client → (gets instance list from service registry) → Chooses instance → Calls service directly.`

-#### 🔵 Server-side Load Balancer
+#### 🔵 Server-side Load Balancer (~70%)
   - A reverse proxy or gateway sits between the client and services.
   - The proxy/load balancer decides which instance to route to.
   - Clients only see the load balancer, not the actual services.
+  - In Kubernetes, the default Service + kube-proxy behaves more like a server-side LoadBalancer.

    **📦 Common Tools:**
-         - NGINX, HAProxy, AWS ELB/ALB, Kubernetes Services, API Gateway
+         - NGINX, AWS ELB/ALB, Kubernetes Services, HAProxy, API Gateway

    **🔍 Used When:**
    - •Centralized control of traffic.